wgraymacd/2d-game-dev/README.txt

 player:
 - wasd controls, click to shoot
 - affected by downward gravity
-- has max speed specified in level file
+- has max speed specified in playerConfig file

 animations:
 - implemented by storing multiple frames inside a texture